The Undetected Disease

 Part of the problem that causes the delay in diagnosis, is that many people in the medical profession are not fully aware of the extent of this disease today.
 It is suspected that between 10 to 20 percent of women of reproductive age have the disease.

 Also, many women have not even heard about Endometriosis, so they do not seek help when they do have symptoms, because many of them think their symptoms are normal.
-In fact a lot of women have only found information about endometriosis in magazines and from friends rather than from their doctor.
+In fact a lot of women have only found information about endometriosis in magazines, the internet and from friends rather than from their doctor.